ToolJet/ToolJet/docs/docs/getting-started.md

 ### Creating Query To Write Data

 We are ready with the form.
 Now we need to create a query that will help us add new entries to the *timeTracker* table in the database.
-Click on the **+ Add** button in the Query Manager.
+Click on the **+ Add** button in the Query Panel.
 Select **ToolJet Database** from the list of available sources.

 Rename the query to *addLog*, select **Create row** as Operations and use the below configuration for the columns.
 We'll see how we can use custom code and use different keys to access the data available in the app-builder in the below table.